Frequently Asked Questions & Answers

 When planting acorns, plant them about 2cm deep.
 The seedlings should not be transplanted until they reach 30cm or more, in height.

-We would like to encourage you and your children to do some further fact-finding on the Sawtooth Oaktree and learn the best way to plant the acorns and take care of them.
+Hopefully you and your children will do some further fact-finding on the Sawtooth Oaktree and learn the best way to plant the acorns and take care of them.

 An exercise in patience while you wait for your oak tree to grow!